The “Hillsborough Law” and the extension of the statutory duty of candour

-I joined Tees in March 2025 after a posting as Public Solicitor on the British Overseas Territory of Saint Helena.
+I also have substantial international experience, having worked for a number of years in Berlin, and three years as Public Solicitor on the British Overseas Territory of Saint Helena.

 “Being arrested or subject to investigation can be a highly stressful and distressing experience.
 I enjoy being able to support and reassure clients, guiding them through the process whilst endeavouring to obtain the best possible outcome.”